 Macleod Trail S.E.
 Median Barriers Project

-The City of Calgary is preparing to start construction on Macleod Trail S.E. by the end of June 2025.
+The City of Calgary is preparing to start construction on Macleod Trail S.E. in early September 2025.

 - Contractor selection completed

-- 65% of the Bannister Bridge paving completed
+- Commence with rehabilitation of Bannister Road Bridge

-Note: Dates may change due to weather, material delays, or other site conditions.
+Please note: Dates may change due to weather or other reasons.

 What to expect during construction